Table of Contents: Navigating CERCLA and Superfund Liability in California: A Complete Guide

 There is no one-size-fits-all solution for addressing contamination at a property.
 The most effective approach depends on the specific circumstances of the site and the transaction.
 Key considerations often include whether the property is being acquired or operated, whether the project involves a sale or redevelopment, and the extent of involvement by local, state, or federal environmental regulators.

-With the right strategy, many contamination issues can be managed efficiently and in a way that supports the underlying business or development goals.
+With the right strategy, legal teams manage many contamination issues efficiently.
+This allows clients to support their underlying business or development goals.
 If you are navigating contamination issues as part of a transaction or project, we are happy to help evaluate the options and identify practical paths forward.

 What does the Clean Water Act do in California?

 The Clean Water Act sets national rules to protect rivers, lakes, and streams.
-In California, those rules are mostly enforced by state agencies, not the federal government.
+In California, state agencies mostly enforce those rules rather than the federal government.
 That often means stricter requirements and more oversight than in other states.

 Who needs to worry about Clean Water Act compliance?

 Not just factories or wastewater plants.
-In California, construction projects, industrial and commercial sites, redevelopment properties, public agencies, and even some property owners can have obligations—especially where stormwater runoff, groundwater, or past contamination is involved.
+In California, construction projects, industrial and commercial sites, redevelopment properties, public agencies, and even some property owners can have obligations.
+This is especially true when a project involves stormwater runoff, groundwater, or past contamination.

 When should I talk to a lawyer about water or stormwater issues?